 Ramping UP S3 Support

 So, back to S3.
-We’ve been a bit coy about it until now, but VAST has supported S3 object storage in our Universal Storage product since day one.
+We’ve been a bit coy about it until now, but VAST has supported S3 object storage in our Data Platform product since day one.

 S3 Object Storage provides a number of advantages over file access in a host of workflows - from AI and ML on one end, to archive and backup on the other, object storage provides the data immutability, rich metadata and APIs to drive programmatic workflows.